 Forwards: Steven Wallace (Newbuildngs United), Kyle Friel Curran (Dergview), Gareth Brown (Institute).

-Backroom Team: Harry McConkey (Head Coach), Gerald Boyle (Coach), Pearce Lafferty (Goalkeeping Coach/Strength and Conditioning), Ruairi Lynch (Physio), Dr Chris Elliott (Doctor) and Ernie Conlon (Kitman).
+Backroom Team: Harry McConkey (Head Coach), Gerald Boyle (Coach), Pearce Lafferty (Goalkeeping Coach/Strength and Conditioning), Ruairi Lynch (Sports Therapist), Dr Chris Elliott (Doctor) and Ernie Conlon (Kitman).